Is eClaims a mandate?

 Will a C-2 submitted by the employer satisfy the FROI filing requirements?

 No. Employers will still be able to file C-2 reports; however, claim administrators will be required to submit a FROI for every reportable claim.
 A FROI will satisfy the C-2 filing requirement, but a C-2 will not satisfy the FROI filing requirement.

-- Will the WCB still require filing of paper forms such as the C-240 and C-11?
+Will the Board still require filing of paper forms such as the C-240, C-11, and Employer's Reimbursement Request?

 Yes.
 Some paper forms will still be required since the information cannot be filed via a FROI/ SROI transaction.

-The WCB has established an email address specifically for eClaims.
+The Board has established an email address specifically for eClaims.
 Please send your questions and/or comments to eClaims@wcb.ny.gov.

-A trading partner is an entity that enters into an agreement with the Workers' Compensation Board (WCB) to exchange data electronically.
-A trading partner can be an Insurance Company, Third Party Administrator or Self-Insured Employer.
+A trading partner is an entity that enters into an agreement with the Workers' Compensation Board (the Board) to exchange data electronically.
+A trading partner can be an Insurance Company, Third-Party Administrator or Self-Insured Employer.